gautam-404/MESA-PORT/README.md

 ### 🫵 Be the commander!

-* Now create, run and share your MESA projects!
+* Create, run and share your MESA projects!
-  - With Python and MESA installed, anyone can run your MESA model using this module.
+  With Python and MESA installed, anyone can run your MESA model using this module.
 You only need to share your python project.

-* This package also allows you to manipulate parameters in your inlist files.
-The package will automatically convert these properly to the right data type and format for fortran.
+* This module also allows you to manipulate parameters in your inlist files.
+Your inputs will automatically be converted to the right data type and format for fortran.
 [Courtesy of [Marco Müllner](https://github.com/MarcoMuellner/PyMesaHandler)]

 <br>